pyrogram/pyrogram/docs/source/start/updates.rst

         def my_function(client, message):
             print(message)

 #.
-Second one: the :class:`~pyrogram.MessageHandler`.
-This object tells Pyrogram the function we defined above must
+The :class:`~pyrogram.MessageHandler`.
+This object tells Pyrogram the function we defined above must only handle
-    only handle updates that are in form of a :class:`~pyrogram.Message`:
+    updates that are in form of a :class:`~pyrogram.Message`:

     .. code-block:: python

         my_handler = MessageHandler(my_function)

 #.
-Third: the method :meth:`~pyrogram.Client.add_handler`.
+The method :meth:`~pyrogram.Client.add_handler`.
 This method is used to actually register the handler and let
     Pyrogram know it needs to be taken into consideration when new updates arrive and the internal dispatching phase begins.